chbyang/Android-App-with-Google-Mobile-Ads/README.md

 # Android APP WITH GOOGLE MOBILE ADS
+Do you have problem when the person sitting next to you can see preview of your message from lock screen even not on purpose?

 # Encode and Decode message
 ![Image of APP](https://github.com/chbyang/Android-App-with-Google-Mobile-Ads/blob/master/app_description.jpg)
 # How to use it?